 Center for Access and Integration

-The Center for Access and Integration is comprised of Bethel’s BUILD program.
+The Center for Access and Integration includes Bethel’s BUILD program.
 The BUILD program, an integrated two-year postsecondary residential program for students with intellectual disabilities, provides opportunities for inclusive academic, vocational, residential, spiritual, and social learning experiences.
 Students who complete the requirements of the BUILD program, including a selected career pathway in Arts and Communication, Business, or Human Services, earn a Certificate in Applied Studies.
 The program incorporates the skills and education necessary to live more independently, maintain meaningful employment, and value lifelong learning.
 Students in the BUILD program contribute their own diverse experiences and strengths to the Bethel community.